 Come enjoy the many attractions near and in Arcadia, centrally located in the center of Oklahoma.

 POPS is the newest, coolest landmark on historic Route 66.
 It’s the effervescent essence of the mother road: colorful, free-wheeling FUN!
-Located in beautiful Arcadia, America, POPS is a must-see destination, attraction and all around fab phenom.
+Located in beautiful Arcadia, America, POPS is a must-see destination, attraction, and all-around fab phenom.
 Of course, POPS’ signature item is… FIZZ!
 Take your pick from an awesome collection of 500+ sodas and beverages.
 Love a good root beer?
 POPS has over 54 varieties.
 Craving cream soda?
 Find 50+ kinds.
-With POPS’ world-class selection, there’s something ice-cold, refreshing and probably fizzed!
-Check out www.route66.com for directions, hours of operation, menus and merchandise!
+With POPS’ world-class selection, there’s something ice-cold, refreshing, and probably fizzed!
+Check out www.pops66.com for directions, hours of operation, menus, and merchandise!

 St. James A.M.E.
 Church